US Payroll - Importing Timesheet From Oracle (Multi User)

 Import ASCII File to Oracle Table

-Use the Timesheet Import screen to directly import an ASCII file to the Oracle Timesheet table PYEMPTIMSHT_IMP.
+Press the [Import ASCII File to Oracle Table] button to directly import an ASCII file to the Oracle Timesheet table PYEMPTIMSHT_IMP.
 Refer to US Payroll - Importing Timesheets From Oracle for more information.

 Import Oracle Data